nanoframework/nanoFramework.IoT.Device/devices/Buzzer/README.md

 ### Schematic

-This sample demonstrates using two types of buzzers.
+You have 2 types of buzzers.
+Those with 2 pins only and those with 3 pins.
-For buzzer with 3 pins: simply connect *signal* pin of buzzer to commutation pin (GPIO26), *vcc* pin to *+5v*, *gnd* pin to ground.
-For buzzer with 2 pins: connect *vcc* pin of buzzer to commutation pin (GPIO21) and *gnd* to ground.
+For buzzer with 3 pins: simply connect *signal* pin of buzzer to commutation pin (any valid GPIO), *vcc* pin to *+5v*, *gnd* pin to ground.
+For buzzer with 2 pins: connect *vcc* pin of buzzer to commutation pin (any valid GPIO) and *gnd* to ground.

 You could use any types of buzzers in any order.
 No changes to code are required.